Skip to main content

 Integrating ITSM and DevOps

 As the pace of technological innovation increases and digital disruption becomes the norm, the need to adapt and accelerate IT service management (ITSM) processes is more critical than ever.
-It’s no longer a debate about whether ITSM and DevOps should interface; it’s time now for ITSM professionals to understand how the practices they use to co-create value can underpin (or undermine) the flow of work and pervasive use of automation in a DevOps environment.
+It’s no longer a debate about whether ITSM and DevOps should interface; ITSM professionals must now understand how the practices they use to co-create value can either support or undermine the flow of work and pervasive automation in a DevOps environment.
 It’s easy to understand why ITSM professionals are skeptical about DevOps.
 ITSM performance metrics and service level agreements (SLAs) often revolve around the IT organization’s ability to mitigate risks, minimize impact, and “guarantee” availability.
-On the surface, these measures aren’t bad.
-It’s when we sacrifice speed, agility, and innovation in the process that the business starts to suffer.
+While these measures have value, sacrificing speed, agility, and innovation can negatively impact the business.
 Even with the evolution to ITIL 4 , the what and why of ITSM haven’t changed.
-A customer-focused culture in which everyone understands
+A customer-focused culture in which everyone understands how they contribute to the co

 Improving IT service outsourcing experience: The magic of bringing XLAs & SLAs together